Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Review of exact WKB and resurgence theory

 Note that this can also be considered as a (rescaled) harmonic oscillator but with an important difference that the energy parameter is now written as a quantum term rather than a classical one.
 This means that in~\eqref{WeberEquation}, the classical energy is set to be zero.
 Then, the Stokes curves~\eqref{StokesCurve} emanate from the saddle point, i.e.,~double turning point, at the $E=0$ level.
 For~\eqref{WeberEquation}, we illustrate the potential and the Stokes diagram in Fig.~\ref{Figure: Harmonic_Weber}.

 Note that from a quantum-mechanical perspective, having an energy parameter as $\hbar \tilde E$ is not a problem, as it is well-known that the quantized energy around a locally harmonic well starts with $O(\hbar)$.
-Then, in some sense, the parameter in~\eqref{WeberEquation} can be considered as a rescaling of $E = \hbar \tilde{E}$.
-Then, in this perspective, the approaches using~\eqref{HarmonicOscillator} and~\eqref{WeberEquation} become equivalent to each other.
+Then, in some sense, the parameter in~\eqref{WeberEquation} can be considered as a rescaling of $E = \hbar \tilde{E}$ and the approaches using~\eqref{HarmonicOscillator} and~\eqref{WeberEquation} become equivalent to each other.

 Similarly to the generalization of the setup for the Airy equation to generic polynomials, the Weber equation~\eqref{WeberEquation} forms a basis for cases when $V(x)$ is locally harmonic, i.e., $V(x) \sim (x - z_0)^2$ around a saddle point $x=z_0$.
 This is again possible due to another theorem by Aoki, Kawai, and Takei~\cite{AKT2} which introduces an exact mapping between~\eqref{WeberEquation} and the Schr\"odinger equation~\eqref{Schr\"odingerEquation} with the rescaling $E=\hbar \tilde{E}$: